Gabrielle Union: 2020s

-On Disney Investor Day, December 11, 2020, it was announced that Union would be starring with Zach Braff in a remake of Cheaper by the Dozen, which was released in March 2022.
+On Disney Investor Day, December 11, 2020, it was announced that Union would be starring with Zach Braff in a remake of Cheaper by the Dozen, which was released under the same title in March 2022.
 In December 2021, she played Tootie Ramsey in The Facts of Life segment of the third edition of Live in Front of a Studio Audience, recreating the episode "Kids Can Be Cruel".

 In March 2022, she was cast as the lead for the third season of Truth Be Told on Apple TV+.

-She returns to The Proud Family on its sequel series The Proud Family: Louder and Prouder in a second season episode airing in 2023.
+She returned to The Proud Family on its sequel series The Proud Family: Louder and Prouder in a second-season episode airing in early 2023.

 Books

 In April 2017, Union announced her first book, a memoir titled We're Going to Need More Wine.
 The book "feature[s] personal stories and reflections on a range of topics that continue to define the contemporary landscape: sexuality, womanhood, friendship, race, marriage, and beauty."
 Union described the book as "the good, the bad, and the WTF."
 Released on October 17, 2017, the book was published by Dey Street Books, an imprint of HarperCollins.
 In December 2017, it was named a "Best Book of the Year by a Black Author" by The Root magazine.

 In May 2020, Union released her first children's book, Welcome to the Party, an ode to newborns and non-traditional families that was inspired by her daughter.
 She collaborated with her husband Dwyane Wade on a second children's book, Shady Baby, published on May 18, 2021.
 She released a second memoir, You Got Anything Stronger?: Stories on September 14, 2021.